DefenseMania/defense-mania-map-editor/README.md

 ## contribute

-Fork the repo and make pull-requests.
-The code is kinda old, so please forgive me some mistakes and bad practises.
+Fork the repo and create some pull-requests.